 The Liger Leadership Academy is a not for profit school that recruits children from various provinces in Cambodia to change their lives and expand their opportunities and in doing so create the change agents for the future of the country.
 Through a six-year program of project-based, opportunity-based learning and a focus on entrepreneurship and STEAM, students are learning the skills to create change in their own communities and beyond.

 At Liger, children learn about the world around them by becoming active agents in that world.
 The school embodies a design thinking approach, encouraging students to think deeply, brainstorm ideas, plan and implement solutions to real problems.
-Liger allows for at least 25% of time for experiential learning off campus.
-This could include long term projects such as building an artificial reef off the coast of Cambodia, working with experts and politicians to affect policy change, or even researching, writing and publishing a groundbreaking book on native species.
-Students are also free to spend a couple days a week on a long term (1-3 year) research project of their choosing, to fit around their essential learning.
+Liger allows for at least 25% of the time for experiential learning off campus.
+This could include long-term projects such as building an artificial reef off the coast of Cambodia, working with experts and politicians to affect policy change, or even researching, writing and publishing a groundbreaking book on native species.
+Students are also free to spend a couple days a week on a long-term (1-3 year) research project of their choosing, to fit around their essential learning.
 Liger staff and students work in partnership with the government to create STEM projects that are not too demanding of resources and money.

 The learning is truly personalized and differentiated towards a student’s interests, skills, and passion.
 For example, one group were highly interested in English Language and so they designed and taught an English program in the local community.
 Every effort is made to accommodate a student’s interests.
 If a pupil wants to go on a week-long seminar on business start-ups or a two-day course on birds with expert ornithologists, the school arranges this.
 Students create a portfolio of their best work which is representative of their unique learning journey and personal growth.